magento/architecture/design-documents/testing/integration/data-fixtures.md

 ## Solution

 We could certainly redesign data fixtures to be object oriented.
-But if we just want to tackle this issue as simpler as we can, we could consist we could extend the format of data fixture annotation to support a second parameter which will be injected to the data fixture file as following.
+But if we just want to tackle this issue as simpler as we can, we could extend the format of data fixture annotation to support a second parameter which will be injected to the data fixture file as following.
 ```php
 /**